alsyundawy/Spotify-Ad-free/README.md

 ### Release & RePack information

 I do _not officially maintain this project_ which means every work I still do is for the community only and entirely for free.
+I spent a lot of time debugging and inspecting Spotify's traffic.

 No one is forced to download something from the [release tab](https://github.com/CHEF-KOCH/Spotify-Ad-free/releases) nor do I support something illegal here.
-Repacking the installer is not illegal, however modifying the files itself is because it's against ToS (which I respect) but including several additional patches and a hosts file seems okay to me.
+Repacking the installer is not illegal, however modifying the files itself is because it's against ToS (which I respect) but including several additional patches and a HOSTS file seems pretty much okay because Spotify does include already anti-blocking debugging techniques to prevent all of this.
+Abusing "holes" is illegal.

-Overall I provide:
+In this repo I provide:
-* I provide Ad-Free mods for Desktops and the Android OS.
+* Ad-Free mods for Desktops and the Android OS.
+MacOS is official not supported because I don't use any Apple products.
+* Filter lists in order to block ads (via hosts).

+### Spotify updating mechanism
-* The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explains the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning) which means the Win32 apps are uploaded around 4-10 days later (depending how fast Spotify rolls them out).
+The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explains the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning) which means the Win32 apps are uploaded around 4-10 days later (depending how fast Spotify rolls them out).

+### Preventing updates on MacOS (untested)
+The user [julionc](https://github.com/julionc) wrote a small script to prevent updates on MacOS.

+* Uninstall all old Spotify versions on your MacOS.
+* Install a Spotify MacOS version [below 1.0.80](https://mac.filehorse.com/download-spotify/10400/).
+* Open and [copy the file](https://github.com/julionc/dotfiles/blob/9990859cf4de0536d0d2b4351c3f19dec9fdfd48/osx/doNotUpdateSpotify.sh) to `whatever.sh`.
+* Save the file on your desktop and open the MacOS terminal, enter `cd desktop` and then execute `sudo sh whatever.sh`.

+The script will block Spotify from updating itself.
+Alternative _solutions_ are [Spotifree](https://github.com/simonmeusel/MuteSpotifyAds#alternatives) & [MuteSpotify Ads](https://github.com/simonmeusel/MuteSpotifyAds).
+If all of it fails, uBlock is still working (Spotify Web) on all systems without any need for installing third-party software on your OS.

 ### Reference
 * [Spotify Downloader (github.com)](https://github.com/ritiek/spotify-downloader) - Download Spotify playlists with albumart and meta-tags.